The gravitational field of a laser beam beyond the short wavelength approximation: First order and frame dragging

-in first order in $v$.
 The effect in Eq.~(\ref{eq:drag}) decreases exponentially with the distance to the beamline.
 The same is true for the curvature components in Eq.~(\ref{eq:curvfirst}).
-The effect is due to the intrinsic angular momentum due to the helicity of the beam.
+The effect is due to the spin angular momentum due to the helicity of the beam.
 In contrast, in \cite{strohaber_2013}, frame dragging effects for $\rho \gg 1$ have been shown to arise from the orbital angular momentum of optical vortices.
 In Fig.~\ref{fig:fd}, the above deflection is illustrated.

 It is interesting to note that, by direct calculation from the expressions for the metric perturbation up to third order in $\theta$ in Appendix \ref{sec:mpert}, we find for $\rho\gg 1$

 up to third order in $\theta$.
 All other terms decay exponentially with $\rho^2$.
 Therefore, far away from the beam and up to third order in $\theta$, there are no effects beyond those that already exist in zeroth order.
 All additional effects appear only where the energy distribution of the source beam is non-vanishing; they are effects of a local gravitational coupling between the source and test particles.
 In the next section, we will discuss another such effect in fourth order in $\theta$, the deflection of parallel co-propagating test rays.